-Coming up with a cool Father’s Day gifts is not an easy task, but coming up with a good homemade gift for a dad is even more difficult.
-If you search the web, you will find out that the homemade gift ideas are pretty much reduced to mason jars filled with candy or nuts, mugs with handprints on them and “World’s best Dad” stuff, which are not bad but definitely expected.
+Coming up with a cool Father’s Day gift is not an easy task, but coming up with a good homemade gift for dad is even more difficult.
+If you search the web, you will find out that the homemade gift ideas are pretty much reduced to mason jars filled with candy or nuts, mugs with handprints on them and “World’s Best Dad” stuff, which are not bad but definitely expected.

 This is the perfect mix between a thoughtful handmade gift and an inexpensive store-bought gift that dads will keep for a very long time.
 We all know that a lot of gifts toddlers and kids make end up in the trash a month later, but this one won’t be one of them.

 2. DIY Custom Key Ring From Child’s Artwork

 You have probably heard about companies that make jewelry and key rings from children’s drawing.
 These are very meaningful and unique keepsake gifts that every parent would love.
 However, these can cost between $90 and $140, depending on the complexity of the kid’s drawing.
 Since not everyone can afford to spend $90 on a key ring, we can suggest making something similar yourself, using polymer clay.

 What you can do is scan a simple drawing, transfer the image onto the clay, cut out the shape, bake it and then spray paint it with silver paint.
 There is a nice tutorial on how to transfer images on clay and cut out shapes at And Then We Saved.
 If you are new to working with polymer clay, you can make a simple rectangular key ring and transfer your child’s artwork on it following the instructions in the video on the right.

 3. Toddler Art T-Shirt